mkishi1221/mkishi1221.github.io/_includes/cv.md

 - Launched a working MVP within 24 hours of funding using no-code tools to rapidly validate the idea.
 - Secured partnerships with 20+ venues and listed 40+ spaces within 3 months.
-- Conducted 40+ user feedback sessions and implemented A/B tests using Figma to refine the platform's UIUX.
+- Uncovered key insights and tracked success by conducting 40+ user feedback sessions and implementing A/B tests using Figma.

 Here are some snapshots of the homepage and the booking platform.